Voice of Vietnam: History

 In 1998, Radio the Voice of Vietnam published its first daily newspaper, named Voice of Vietnam.
 At the same time, the first FM radio channel for the foreign community in Vietnam, operated-and-owned by VOV World Service, was inaugurated.
 The station transmitted at the frequency of FM 105.5 MHz in Hanoi and 105.7 MHz in Ho Chi Minh City.
-The following year (1999), VOV expanded its platform with the launching of the news webpage www.vovnews.vn (later www.vov.vn).
+The following year, VOV expanded its platform with the launching of the news webpage www.vovnews.vn.

 On 1 October 2004, VOV began transmitting VOV4, a radio station dedicated to minorities in Vietnam nationwide.

 From 7 September 2008, to commemorate the 68th founding anniversary of the network, VOV launched their own television channel.
-Originally named Hệ phát thanh có hình (lit.
-Visualised Radio Station), it was renamed into Kênh Truyền hình Đài Tiếng nói Việt Nam or Kênh Truyền hình Tiếng nói Việt Nam (Voice of Vietnam Television Channel) in 2012 after the VOV was licensed to operating the television system.
+Originally named Hệ phát thanh có hình, it was renamed into Kênh Truyền hình Đài Tiếng nói Việt Nam or Kênh Truyền hình Tiếng nói Việt Nam in 2012 after the VOV was licensed to operating the television system.

-From 18 May 2009, the VOV Transportation Network was established.
+From 18 May 2009, the VOV Traffic Service was established.
 First transmitting officially in Hanoi on 21 June 2009 with the frequency of FM 91.0 MHz, it was expanded into the South, first with Ho Chi Minh City on 2 January 2010 with the same frequency, then to Mekong Delta region on 25 June 2017 with the FM frequency 90.0 MHz.

 From 2015 to 2018, VOV co-operated with the Office of the Vietnamese National Assembly to broadcast a television channel which aimed at Vietnamese political activities and relatable issues.

-On 2 June 2015, Voice of Vietnam officially acquired the VTC Digital Television Network from the Ministry of Information and Communications.
+On 2 June 2015, Voice of Vietnam officially acquired the VTC Digital Television from the Ministry of Information and Communications.
 It was first owned by the Vietnam Multimedia Corporation from 2004 to 2013.
 At the same year, the English-language radio station VOV English 24/7 went on test broadcasting in 1 October, and officially commence on-air more than a month later at 6 November under the frequency of FM 104.0 MHz.

 In 2016, VOV relaunched the 89.0 MHz FM station into a health-oriented station.

-From 2017, VOV began operating the VOV Media app on smartphones, and in 2020, VOV launched VOV LIVE, a digital platform featuring live radio & TV channel with on-demand programs as well.
+From 2017, VOV began operating the VOV Media app on smartphones, and in 2020, VOV launched VOV Live, a digital platform featuring live radio & TV channel with on-demand programs as well.

 Services

 Radio

-The VOV runs eight national domestic radio stations and one international service, four of which are only available on FM frequencies; one is running as a block on sister station; plus live streams and listen again on applications such as VOV LIVE and VOV Media.

-The main radio stations available on analogue (FM, MW, SW) and VOV applications are:
+The main radio stations available on analogue and VOV applications area: